abdulazezms/keycloak-authentication-spi/README.md

   - Ensure that all alternative flows align with your security needs.
 For example, a user may go through 2FA whenever he is redirected by client X that is using your custom browser flow.
 However, if that same user was being redirected by another client Y that is not using your custom browser flow, then the user will not go through the steps in your custom flow.
   - Consider adding an implementation of PasswordPolicyProvider if your credential provider is using a new type of password-like credential.
 Have a look at the built-in implementations of PasswordPolicyProvider.
-  - In a real scenario, hash any secret data before persisting.
-For simplicity, the credentials are not hashed when stored in this example.
+  - For simplicity, the credentials are not hashed when stored in this example.
+Keycloak will not do that when you are using your custom credential provider.

 ## Appendix